The Highland School

-The Highland School is a democratic school for day and boarding students in Ellenboro, West Virginia, United States.
+The Highland School is a democratic school for students in Ellenboro, West Virginia, United States.
 It was founded in 1981 by Charlotte and Steve Landvoigt.
 The school was inspired by the Summerhill School in Suffolk, England and is similar to the Sudbury model of democratic schooling.
 Its boarding program is a unique feature in the United States.

-The Highland School has hosted students from all over the world including Japan, France, Germany, Switzerland and the Philippines.
+The Highland School historically hosted students from all over the world including Japan, France, Germany, Switzerland and the Philippines.
 International students interact with day students from central West Virginia and boarding students from other regions of the United States.